abraunegg/onedrive/docs/application-config-options.md

 _**Usage Example:**_ `onedrive --display-sync-status`

+> [!TIP]
-_**Additional Usage Notes:**_ This option can also use the `--single-directory` option to determine the sync status of a specific directory within the configured 'sync_dir'
+> This option can also use the `--single-directory` option to determine the sync status of a specific directory within the configured 'sync_dir'

 ### CLI Option: ---display-quota
 _**Description:**_ This CLI option will display the quota status of the account drive id or the configured 'drive_id' value